 accent-3

-For organisations that need clearer logic behind the promise, so teams can decide, communicate, and deliver from the same direction.
+For organisations that need clearer logic behind the promise, so teams can decide, communicate, and deliver from the same logic.

-Structure turns ambiguity into usable logic across positioning, value architecture, narrative, trade-offs, and decision principles.
+This stage turns ambiguity, competing interpretations, and unresolved trade-offs into usable logic across positioning, value architecture, narrative, and decision principles.

 ⸺ Clarifies how the business creates value, what it should stand for, and how positioning should guide decisions.